kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

     If you manage Dynatrace yourself, the link to the Dynatrace API endpoint is `https://{YOUR_DOMAIN}/e/{ENVIRONMENT_ID}/api/v2/otlp`

-## Verify the results by deploying sample apps
+## Verify the Results by Deploying Sample Apps

 In order to verify metrics and traces arrival we adapted sample application from [this example](https://github.com/kyma-project/examples/tree/main/trace-demo).

 ### Preparation

-1. Export your Namespace as a variable.
+1. Export your namespace as a variable.
 Replace the `{NAMESPACE}` placeholder in the following command and run it:

     ```bash
     export KYMA_NS="{NAMESPACE}"
     ```

-1. If you haven't created a Namespace yet, do it now:
+1. If you haven't created a namespace yet, do it now:

     ```bash
     kubectl create namespace $KYMA_NS
     ```

 1. Update your Helm installation with the required Helm repository:

     ```bash
     helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts
     helm repo update
     ```

-### Install the Helm chart
+### Install the Helm Chart

 1. Run the Helm upgrade command, which installs the chart if not present yet.

    ```bash
    helm upgrade --version 0.22.2 --install --create-namespace -n $KYMA_NS otel open-telemetry/opentelemetry-demo -f ./sample-app/values.yaml

 2. To access your application, port-forward it to the frontend:

    ```bash
    kubectl -n $KYMA_NS port-forward svc/otel-frontendproxy 8080